logto-io/rfcs/draft/0004-experience-api.md

 ### 2. Social/SSO authentication APIs

-The social/SSO authentication API is used to authenticate the user with a third-party social or enterprise identity provider.
+The social/SSO authentication APIs (APIs start with `/api/experience/auth/{social|sso}`) are used to authenticate the user with a third-party social or enterprise identity provider.
 A successful social/SSO authentication will change the interaction status from `Initiated` to `Identified`.

 - `POST /api/experience/auth/{social|sso}/:connectorId/authorization-url`